 * Published in journals as varied as American Psychologist, International Journal of Comparative Psychology, Developmental Psychobiology, Psychonomic Bulletin and Review, Behavioural Processes, European Journal of Developmental Science, Analysis of Verbal Behavior, Journal of Environmental Psychology, Journal of the Experimental Analysis of Behavior, and The Behavior Analyst.

-* Nearly 100 scientific presentations, including many recent keynote and invited addresses at conferences and universities across the United States and internationally.
+* 100 scientific presentations, including many recent keynote and invited addresses at conferences and universities across the United States and internationally.

 * Has been a member of the American Psychological Association, Association for Behavior Analysis, Comparative Cognition Society, International Society for Developmental Psychobiology, and Society for the Quantitative Analyses of Behavior.